Prostate Cancer Treatment

 External beam radiotherapy (EBRT) involves radiating the prostate using a focused beam of energy.
 Most patients who undergo this treatment receive daily treatments for several weeks.
 The main advantage of EBRT is that it provides effective control of intermediate and high risk cancers without the need for surgery.
 This type of treatment is managed by a radiation oncologist.

 How do I know if my prostate cancer is cured?

 After surgery the PSA should decrease to undetectable levels and should remain there.
 An increase in PSA after surgery is termed “biochemical recurrence.”
-When the PSA reaches a level of 0.2 on 2 consecutive tests, then it is assumed that the cancer has returned.
+When the PSA reaches a level of 0.2ng/dL, then it is assumed that the cancer has returned.
 Imaging studies are conducted to make sure that there is no metastasis.
 If this is the case, and the disease is confined to the pelvis, then it is often possible to successfully treat this with radiation.

 After radiation the PSA usually fluctuates for 12-18 months but then reaches a steady level.
 The lowest level the PSA reaches is called the “nadir,” and several different methods are used to determine when a rise in PSA after radiation signals recurrent disease.
 If PSA increases then imaging studies are done to rule out metastatic disease.
 If disease is confined to the prostate then the most effective means to treat it is surgery.
 Unfortunately in this setting the risk of incontinence and impotence is almost 100% due to radiation effects on tissue health.

 If you have any questions, contact Urology Specialists of Oregon at (541) 322-5753.